Why technopanics are bad

 And there are macro-level, national and global, reasons why panics are bad.
 Here’s a list, a draft for which your comments and additions are welcome.
 Technopanics are bad because they…

 What am I missing?
-Please add to or comment the list – via the ConnectSafely forum, commenting here, or email to anne(at)netfamilynews.org.
+Please comment below – or email to anne(at)netfamilynews.org.
 We are literally all in this together, don’t you think?!

 - Prof. Henry Jenkins: “Confronting the Challenges of Participatory Culture: Media Education for the 21st Century,” Fall 2006

 - “Living and Learning with New Media,” a summary of findings (qualitative and quantitative) form the MacArthur Foundation-funded Digital Youth Project, by Ito, Mizuko, Heather A. Horst, Matteo Bittanti, danah boyd, Becky Herr-Stephenson, Patricia G. Lange, C.J.
 Pascoe, and Laura Robinson, Fall 2008.

 - “Critical Information Studies for a Participatory Culture,” Dr. Jenkins’s list of factors that block the full achievement of a more participatory society, 4/10/09 post on his blog

 - The skills of new media literacy

 - For a bit of history, see my first item on this, “‘Predator panic’,” in 2006 and “The latest technopanic” last August (before “sexting” was a word), linking to Alice Marwick’s definitive paper on moral panics.